ExperiencersInternational/cell-resources/gb/sitelocation/o2guide.md

 If you don't know the site ID, you can search by the cell ID.
 For 2G and 3G, this should be a 5 digit decimal number (including the sector ID).
 For our test site in particular, this would be 12601 for 2G on the first sector.

+> **Note:** If you're searching for a site that doesn't have a 5 digit decimal number here, put as many 0's as necessary at the start to make it 5 digits.
+For example, in the step below for cell ID 6573 in Blaenporth in Wales, you would input `cell:06573`.

 We can then search this on the app or website by inputting `cell:xxxxx` (replacing xxxxx with the cell ID).

 You should see a list of site IDs when you've done that and with trial and error, you should be able to find the correct site.